aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ## Key features

-* Produces the same result when a function is called repeatedly with the same idempotency key
+* Produces the previous successful result when a function is called repeatedly with the same idempotency key
 * Choose your idempotency key from one or more fields, or entire payload
 * Safeguard concurrent requests, timeouts, missing idempotency keys, and payload tampering
 * Support for Amazon DynamoDB, Redis, bring your own persistence layer, and in-memory caching